-In the most basic term, it says “Pay attention”!
+In the most basic terms, it says “Pay attention!”

-The conning officer wants you to focus on your steering instead of being distracted with something else.
+The conning officer wants you to focus on your steering instead of being distracted by something else.

 He usually says this if he notices that you are not paying attention to your duties on the wheel like chatting too much.